Welcome Notices | PDF

 UPS Standard: $6.95 for the first textbook and 1.95 for each additional textbook.

 UPS 2-Day Air: upgrade for an additional $5.00 charge plus the Standard rate above.

 UPS Next-Day Air: $10.00 charge for this expedited service—Not available in all areas and subject to availability.

-You are always welcome to shop with us in person!
 We are located at the McMinnville Campus, Riley Student Center, 900 SE Baker St. McMinnville, OR 97128 Regular Fall Term Store hours are: Monday - Friday 8:30am to 4:30pm Saturday 10am to 3:00pm ***Extended Hours Available during the 1st Week of Classes Please call to confirm ***

 Register on WebAdvisor

-All students with a CatNet account may register on WebAdvisor.
+All students with a CatNet account should register on WebAdvisor.
 Detailed instructions are provided on our website at www.linfield.edu/dce under “Admission” “Online Admission and Registration.”
 You may add and drop classes on WebAdvisor until the beginning of late term registration.